bhageeee1992/Loan-Prediction/README.md

       (https://www.kaggle.com/altruistdelhite04/loan-prediction-problem-dataset).

-Objective: Whether the customer will get loan
+Objective: Whether the customer will get loan or not

 Variables :
  Gender : Male /Female